Top 25 Highest Paying Coaching Niches of 2025 (+ Niche Quiz)

 To get a business up and running, all you need is a product or service + people to sell it to.
 But as the business grows, things become more complex.
 Time becomes your primary constraint and just working harder isn’t an option.
 Entrepreneurs need to build systems, hire team members, change the way they deliver their product, and improve their leadership skills in order to make more money in less time.

 By choosing this niche, you’ll also be targeting a smaller segment of the business coaching market.
 Most people who start a business never get to the point of scaling up.
 But the ones that do are often the best to work with, because they’ve proven that they can take action.
 They also tend to spend more money than beginners.
-One of the leaders in this space is Dan Sullivan of Strategic Coach.
-There’s also my client Gemma Gilbert, who helps service providers scale up by offering group programs.
+My client Gemma Gilbert helps service providers scale up by building a group program.

 3. Close More Sales

 There are two main sub-niches within sales coaching.
 First, you can get hired by large and midsized companies to train and coach their salespeople.
-You can charge a lot for this because companies have a specific budget for sales training.
-But the sales cycle tends to be longer since there are more hoops to jump through with a larger company.
-Second, you can teach sales to small business owners.
+You can charge a lot for this because most companies have a budget for sales training.
+But the sales cycle tends to be longer since there are more hoops to jump through with larger companies.
+Alternatively, you can teach sales to small business owners.
 This can work, but you’ll often find that entrepreneurs also need help getting more leads (not just closing them) and you won’t be able to charge them as much as corporations.
 You’ll likely need to rely on group programs and courses like my colleague Kendrick Shope.

 Lots of people want to become entrepreneurs: Susie hates her job, John got let go by his employer, and Laura wants to make money while spending time with their kids.
-If you have the experience to help these folks, especially to start a specific type of business, there’s a ton of demand out there.
-For example, The Foundation helps people start a software business.
+If you have the experience to help these folks get started, there’s a ton of demand out there.

 But be careful.
-This is one of the more competitive niches out there, and it can be hard to charge super high prices to newbies who haven’t learned to invest in their business.
-Plus, not everyone is cut out to be an entrepreneur.
+This is one of the more competitive niches out there and it’s filled with charlatans.
+It can be hard to charge high prices to newbies who aren’t used to investing in their business.
+And not everyone is cut out to be an entrepreneur, so your success rate may be low.
 In general, it’s easier to help people who are already successful to become even more successful.

 💼 Executive Coaching Niches